-Persons with a disability who are considering applying for admission on a fullor part-time basis should schedule an appointment with a Student Support Services counselor.
+Persons with a disability who are considering applying for admission on a full- or part-time basis should schedule an appointment with a Student Support Services counselor.
 The purpose of the meeting is to discuss program accessibility and individual needs.
 Applicants with disabilities who plan to enroll in the College are encouraged to advise the Student Support Services counselor of their need for auxiliary aids, readers, tutors, interpreters, taped materials, or other services and devices as far in advance as possible before classes begin.
-The Student Support Services Office is located in T-111 and the phone number is 857-7286.
-The TDD number is (703) 857-7918.
-The Section 504 Coordinator is located in Fishburn Hall.
-Room 018, and the phone number is 857-7240 should you have concerns or need specific information.
+The Student Support Services office is located in T-105 and the phone number is 857-7286.
+The TDD number is (540) 857-7918.
+The Section 504 Coordinator is also located in T105 and the phone number is 857-7286 should you have concerns or need specific information.